-We (Dany, Johanna and our 1yo daughter Ani) are growing oil-bearing roses in the Bulgarian Rose Valley.
+We (Dany, Johanna and our almost 3yo daughter Ani) are growing oil-bearing roses in the Bulgarian Rose Valley.
 We researched the idea of planting roses in Bulgaria since Dany inherited several hectares of land located in the Bulgarian Rose Valley from his grandmother.

 Growing up in a city, I always dreamed of having a garden one day - Now, I find myself working away on our rose fields in the Bulgarian Rose Valley carrying on the ancestral tradition of growing Rosa damascena for rose oil production.

 Having studied chemistry, I am always interested in the ingredients of cosmetics and their impact on our health and the environment.
 For us it was never a question not to produce organically and only use absolutely natural ingredients.

 Our goal is to create fields of roses in the Rose Valley that we can be proud of.
 We aim to produce as sustainable and organic as possible.
 In sharing our experiences we hope to bring new light to the tradition and beauty of the Bulgarian Rose Valley.
 We welcome everyone to join us in our quest whether for a glimpse or a memorable picking-season.